AADHIP09/EDA_Project_1_Group_5/README.md

 ## Main Research Question:
 What are the top selling brands?

-How do different factors affect price?
+Which factor will affect Price & Sales?

 ## Research Questions:
 Q1：How do the price and sales of secondary vehicles change from 1995 to 2023?